Online Instruction & Student Services

 All athletic events, clubs, and activities are cancelled until further notice.

-Due to current restrictions with COVID-19, an in-person ceremony for the spring and summer class of 2020 is no longer possible for this year.
 Please continue to monitor our COVID-19 website for updates on Penn Highlands Community College’s response to the pandemic.

 Health, Hygiene, & Prevention